martinfrances107/gcode-nom/gcode2obj/README.md

 A G-code visualization tool written in [rust](https://www.rust-lang.org/)

-A nom based parser, outputs a "Wavefront Obj" file which can be imported into blender and a Bevy app for visualization
+A nom based parser, outputs a "Wavefront Obj" file which can be imported into blender for visualization.

+Both .gcode files and binary .bgcode files are accepeted

 ## How to use